 My name is Amy Secrist.
-I am presently celebrating 14 years of marriage and have been blessed with four lovely children, ages 11, 6, 5, & 3.
-My family and I make our home in a little cape cod on a small city street in Mid-Ohio where the seasons change at just the right time.
-Hills and valleys surround us.
-Our house sits just off the avenue that leads south from the city Theatre all the way past the county Bird Sanctuary to the village Reservoir.
+I am presently celebrating 15 years of marriage and have been blessed with four lovely children, ages 13, 8, 7, & 5.
+My family and I make our home on a quiet street in Mid-Ohio where the seasons change at just the right time, coloring the hills and valleys that surround us.

 I’ve been Catholic all my life, with a bunch of seeking and searching thrown in for extra confidence in my choice.
 But God, of course, did the work of yanking me back when I was falling away — my future husband, younger sister, and daughter of a family friend all asked me to sponsor them through their sacrament of Confirmation the same year.
 Certainly, I said yes, whether I liked it or not.

 I was always sure Motherhood would be in my future; I just didn’t know what that meant.
 For a moment I was completely confused and asked a priest friend if someone could have two callings (I was reading St. Teresa of Avila at the time and became intrigued by the contemplative life).
 He said it was possible, but unlikely.
 I’m still trying to figure it all out, and writing helps me do that.
 So I thought I’d start a blog about my life as a Catholic woman, wife, and mother.
 I’ve been contemplating quotes from Blessed Teresa of Calcutta for some time, and her teachings reach deeper into my heart with each passing year.
 She is a vast source of inspiration in my life.
 This site is a dedication to her work of sharing the love of Christ simply – by loving (and allowing myself to be loved).
 I strive to serve God joyfully, and with a humble heart.
 I hope to pray in all things, to say “yes” to all things, and to give thanks for all things.